Public image of Angela Merkel

-Angela Merkel was first elected in 2005 as the Chancellor of Germany and was reelected three times since then in 2009, 2013, and 2018.
-She has been named Time Magazine's Person of the Year in 2015, ranked #1 for Power Women 2020, #4 on Powerful People 2018 by Forbes, and awarded countless honorary doctorates including from Harvard University in May 2019.
-Merkel herself earned her first doctorate in 1986 in quantum chemistry.
-In 2005, she became the first female and first East German Chancellor of Germany.
-Her nickname “Mutti Merkel" or Mother Merkel reflects her decades-long role as a compassionate and thoughtful leader in Germany.
-The following article intends to reflect on Merkel's identity, life experiences, and notable events that have shaped her public image.
+Angela Merkel was elected as the Chancellor of Germany in 2005 and reelected in 2009, 2013, and 2017.
+She has received numerous accolades, including being named Time Magazine's Person of the Year in 2015, ranking first in Forbes' Power Women 2020, and fourth in their Powerful People list in 2018.
+Merkel has also been awarded several honorary doctorates, such as from Harvard University in May 2019.
+Holding a doctorate in quantum chemistry earned in 1986, Merkel became the first female and first East German Chancellor of Germany in 2005.
+She is often referred to as “Mutti Merkel" or Mother Merkel, a nickname suggesting a motherly image, which is attributed to her leadership style in Germany.
+This article explores Angela Merkel's identity, life experiences, and the significant events that have influenced her public image.

 Background and identity

 As a migrant

-Merkel was born in 1954 in Hamburg, Germany.
-Amid the Cold War, her father moved the family from West Germany to the Deutsche Demokratische Republik (DDR).
-She described her upbringing in East Germany as ‘comfortable’ because of the lack of control over life decisions.
-At times, Merkel has emphasized and hidden her background as an ‘Ossi,’ a term used by West Germans to describe Germans from the East.
-Scholars attribute Merkel's ability to remain diplomatic and neutral in part to the history of growing up in the DDR and fearing retribution from the Stasi.
+Merkel, born in 1954 in Hamburg, Germany, experienced a childhood shaped by the geopolitical tensions of the Cold War era.
+Her family relocated from West Germany to the Deutsche Demokratische Republik (DDR) during this period.
+Merkel has described her upbringing in East Germany as 'comfortable,' despite the limited personal freedoms under the regime.
+Throughout her career, Merkel has navigated discussions surrounding her East German background, sometimes emphasizing or downplaying her identity as an 'Ossi,' a term used by West Germans to refer to individuals from the East.
+Scholars suggest that Merkel's experiences growing up in the DDR, including concerns about surveillance by the Stasi, may have influenced her diplomatic approach and ability to maintain neutrality in political matters.